Clanbrassil Street: History

-From earliest times the street formed part of the Slíghe Chualann, which ran south from the settlement at Áth Cliath.
+From earliest times the street formed part of the Slíghe Chualann, which ran south from the settlement at Áth Cliath via the New Street gate.
 It took its name from Cualu, the district in which Dublin was situated and which lay between the mouths of the Liffey and the Avoca (in County Wicklow).

+The street is noted as an extension of New Street on John Rocque's map of Dublin of 1756.

+By around 1790-96, a new bridge had been built across the Grand Canal at the site of current day Robert Emmet Bridge as part of the circle line of the canal that was then under construction.
+It was later replaced in 1935-36 with the current bridge.

+By around 1820 the modern street form had begun to develop as a middle class residential area out of the city proper with more modern later Georgian houses.

 In 1868, a new street was opened to connect Harold's Cross with Lower Clanbrassil Street.
 The Lord Mayor, the Aldermen and Frederick Stokes, who had purchased the land and led the project, attended the opening.
 The street was to be called Kingsland Street, but that name was never used and it became Upper Clanbrassil Street.

-Between 1886 and 1892, 128 houses were built off Clanbrassil St. (on Daniel St. and Harty Place) by the Dublin Artisans Dwelling Company for the industrial and working classes.
+Between 1886 and 1892, 128 houses were built off Clanbrassil Street (on Daniel Street and Harty Place) by the Dublin Artisans Dwelling Company for the industrial and working classes.

+Jewish community

-Lower Clanbrassil St. was known as part of Little Jerusalem because in the first half of the 20th century it was at the heart of the Jewish community in Ireland.
-The first Jews fleeing conditions in Lithuania (then part of the Russian Empire) arrived in the early 1870s and eventually settled off Lower Clanbrassil St. In the following decades many of them settled along the South Circular Road, both sides of Leonard's Corner, and in the side-streets off it.
+Lower Clanbrassil Street was known as part of Little Jerusalem because in the first half of the 20th century it was at the heart of the Jewish community in Ireland.
+The first Jews fleeing conditions in Lithuania (then part of the Russian Empire) arrived in the early 1870s and eventually settled off Lower Clanbrassil Street In the following decades many of them settled along the South Circular Road, both sides of Leonard's Corner, and in the side-streets off it.

+Notable Jewish retailers which operated on the street included Rubinstein's Kosher Victuallers and Poulterers at 82 Clanbrassil Street Lower and J Goldwater poultry shop at 76 Clanbrassil Street.
+The last Jewish shop to close was Ehrlich's butchers in 2001.